WaylonWalker/waylonwalker.com/pages/blog/kedro-catalog-create.md

 kedro catalog create --pipeline history_nodes
 ```

-* Create's new yaml file
+* Create's new yaml file, if needed
-* Fills in new dataset entries with the defaul dataset
+* Fills in new dataset entries with the default dataset
 * Keeps existing datasets untouched
 * it will reformat your yaml file a bit
+    * default sorting will be applied
+    * empty newlines will be removed

 ## CONF_ROOT

 Kedro will respect your `CONF_ROOT` settings when it creates a new catalog
 file, or looks for existing catalog files.
 You can change the location of your
 configuration files by editing your `CONF_ROOT` variable in your projects.
-I
-prefer to keep my configuration packaged inside of my project.
-This is partly
-due to how my team operates and deploys pipelines.

 `settings.py`.
 ``` python
 # settings.py